 The Current Situation

 Many believe that the reopening of the economy is causing inflation as the vaccines rollout and associated restrictions loosening.
-There is debate among economists on whether this inflation will be a temporary adjustment period or prolonged beyond this "reopening transaction."
+There is debate among economists on whether this inflation will be a temporary adjustment period or prolonged beyond this "reopening transition."
 The housing market has been a poster child of the rising prices, and this inflation may be here to stay.

 Despite the recent uptick in pending sales and mortgage rate dips, the most telling indicator of where the market exists currently is mortgage applications.
 The Mortgage Bankers Association shows that mortgage applications have declined for the second straight month while the average loan size has increased for the fourth consecutive month.
 The low mortgage rate encourages more buyers to the market, but the ever-increasing price of the homes is still pushing homeownership out of reach.
 Again, more sellers may put their homes on the market if they feel like they can get a strong return for it, but they still need somewhere to live.
 Ultimately, affordability is the biggest issue for many homebuyers in the second half of the year and will remain until there is an influx of supply.